Alberto Cavalcanti: Film career

 In 1920, Cavalcanti left his job at the consulate and moved back to France to work for L'Herbier.
 Directing his first film in 1926, he was involved in the making of numerous others, the most notable being L'Inhumaine.
 Cavalcanti was soon making his own films, the first being a 1926 experimental documentary, Rien que les heures (Nothing But Time), showing a day in the life of Paris and its citizens.
 After the advent of talkies, he took a job at the French studios of Paramount Pictures, but found himself making more commercial films, which did not hold his interest, so he left Paramount in 1933.

 The following year, Cavalcanti returned to England to work for the GPO Film Unit, headed by John Grierson.
-Cavalcanti spent seven years there, involved in many capacities, from production to sound engineer, working on many projects, most notably: Coal Face (1935), Night Mail (1936), Message to Geneva (1937), Four Barriers (1937), and Spare Time (1939).
+Cavalcanti spent seven years there in several departments, from production to sound engineer, working on many projects, most notably: Coal Face (1935), Night Mail (1936), Message to Geneva (1937), Four Barriers (1937), and Spare Time (1939).
 Although much of his work at the GPO was uncredited, he acted as a mentor to many new film makers.
 In 1937, he was appointed acting head of the GPO Film Unit when Grierson left for Canada.
 Told that the only way the position could become permanent was for him to become a naturalized British citizen, Cavalcanti decided to leave the unit.